Hashir1211/Library/README.md

 ## Project Intro

 This is a simple REST-API based Express Project.
-The purpose of this project is to demonstrate my understanding of Express frameword.
+The purpose of this project is to demonstrate my understanding of Express framework.

 ## Project Details